msinfo32github/looking-glass-client-script/README.md

 ### Install to `/usr/bin`

-You can install this to `/usr/bin` very easyily.
+You can install this to `/usr/bin` very easily.
 This allows you to execute this from anywhere within a terminal, as any normal CLI application.

 ```bash
 sudo cp vm-connect.sh /usr/bin/vm-connect